7 day Chiang Mai itinerary: Best things to see and do in Chiang Mai, Thailand

 If you have longer than 7 days in Chiang Mai then here are some other great things you can do in and around Chiang Mai:

-• Take a day trip to Chaing Rai to see the famous White Temple
+• Take a trip to Northern Thailand’s Hidden Gem, Chiang Rai to see the famous White Temple

 • Spend an afternoon at Huay Tung Tao Reservoir